Intermittent Fasting | Side Effects | Fatigue | Headache | Diarrhea | Hunger

 Excess water and salts will be flushed out through the gastrointestinal tract if you start intermittent fasting.

 There can be different triggers, such as too much caffeine.
-Nevertheless, intermittent fasting alone does not cause diarrhea.
+Nevertheless, intermittent fasting alone does not cause diarrhea or constipation.
+Food does.
+For example, too much fiber can cause constipation.

 You are more likely to get diarrhea if you break the fast.
 But that’s just natural when the gastrointestinal tract starts working again.

-Moreover, diarrhea during fasting can be due to mistakes in your diet between fasting periods:
+Moreover, diarrhea during fasting can be due to poor diet choices during eating periods:

 - Refined carbohydrates